Arkanayan/Face-Recognition/README.md

 9.16,   []

 ```
 The Delimiter is `,`.
-The first column is `time` elapsed in video and the second column is `list of labels`.
+The first column is the `time` elapsed in the video and the second column is the `list of labels`.

 ## Credits